raycast/extensions/docs/api-reference/user-interface/actions.md

 Action that copies the content to the clipboard.

+The main window is closed and a HUD is shown after the content was copied to the clipboard.

 | Prop | Type | Required | Default | Description |
 | :--- | :--- | :--- | :--- | :--- |
 | content | `string` or `number` | Yes | - | The contents that will be written to the clipboard as string. |